duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 #### An example: Autonomous Systems Used in Social Credit System Development in China

-- Teachers can teach about an example of a system that utilized AI to be implemented in an entire society
+- Teachers can teach about an example of a system that utilizes AI: China's Social Credit System

-See also: The Chinese government began experimenting with social credit scores in 2015, when it allowed private companies to assign credit scores to people.
+See also: The Chinese government began experimenting with social credit scores in 2015.
 Financial and social behaviors are analyzed and people are assigned scores (Time).
-People who accomplish good deeds are awarded points and can receive rewards.
-Those who do bad deeds, such as smoking or spending too much time on video games, are deducted points.
-Those with an extremely low social credit score are placed on the “List of Untrustworthy Persons” and will be prohibited from certain activities such as the ability to use public transportation or to make large purchases.

 See also: This is being implemented with the help of AI and facial recognition.